CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Methodology

-For graph-level learning, we utilize the training batch to conduct contrastive learning.
-Given a minibatch of $N$ graphs $\{\mathcal{G}_1, \mathcal{G}_2, \dots, \mathcal{G}_N\}$ as the input of $k$ GNN models $\{\mathit{M}_1, \mathit{M}_2,\dots, \mathit{M}_k\}$.
-Contrastive learning can be considered as learning an encoder for a dictionary look-up task~\cite{he2020momentum}.
-We take $\mathit{M}_1$ as an example.
-The representations $\{\boldsymbol{h}^{\mathit{M}_1}_{\mathcal{G}_1}, \boldsymbol{h}^{\mathit{M}_1}_{\mathcal{G}_2},\dots, \boldsymbol{h}^{\mathit{M}_1}_{\mathcal{G}_N}\}$ learned by $\mathit{M}_1$ act as query graphs, while the representations learned by other models are key graphs.
-Between query and key graphs, the positive graph representation pairs are: Therefore, each graph encoded by $\mathit{M}_1$ has $k-1$ positive samples.
+Therefore, each graph encoded by $\mathit{M}_1$ has $k-1$ positive samples.
 In essence, the positive graph pair indicates the representations of the same graph but learned by different graph encoders.
 Meanwhile, the other pairs are negative.
 Here, we utilize the InfoNCE~\cite{oord2018representation} to calculate the contrastive loss for each graph encoder.
-We define the contrastive loss between two graph encoders $\mathit{M}_p$ and $\mathit{M}_q$ first, so the contrastive loss $\mathcal{L}_{\mathit{M}_p}(\mathit{M}_q)$ can be represented as: Here, $\tau$ is the temperature hyper-parameter that controls the concentration level of the distribution~\cite{hinton2015distilling}.
-In this contrastive loss, $\mathit{M}_p$ acts as the query encoder (i.e., providing query graphs), while $\mathit{M}_q$ provides key graphs as data augmentation.
-When considering all collaborative graph encoders, the contrastive loss of $\mathit{M}_p$ can be denoted as: $\mathit{M}_p$ can be updated based on the contrastive loss $\mathcal{L}_{\mathit{M}_p}$ through back-propagation.
-Other GNNs follow the same process to compute their own contrastive loss and get updated through minibatch training iteratively.
-The detailed collaborative learning process of {\our} is described in Algorithm~\ref{alg:collaborative_learning}.
+We define the contrastive loss between two graph encoders $\mathit{M}_p$ and $\mathit{M}_q$ first, so the contrastive loss $\mathcal{L}_{\mathit{M}_p}(\mathit{M}_q)$ can be represented as: